Mariners announce player development and minor league coaching staffs for the 2019 season

 - Sports on TV & radio: Local listings for Seattle games and events

-Brown, who is the winningest manager in Rainiers history with a 433 victories in seven plus seasons in Tacoma, returns after managing at the Class AA level the past three seasons.
+Brown, who is the winningest manager in Rainiers history with a 433 victories in seven-plus seasons in Tacoma, returns after managing at the Class AA level the past three seasons.
 Brown replaces Pat Listach, who was not retained.
 Painter has been a fixture in Tacoma and is a favorite with pitchers because of his work with pitching mechanics.
 Howell returns to Tacoma with Brown, having worked at the Class AA level the last five seasons.

 Class AA Arkansas Travelers